Bangkok Riverside Shopping

 - Location: Tha Maharaj, 11/1, Maharaj Rd., Bangkok

 Although mainly a popular location for those looking to pick up Thai silk, antiques, jewellery, carpets and art, OP Place is also something of a destination in itself.
 Built in 1908 and constructed in elegant Neoclassical style, this impressive white stone Asian Heritage Shopping Centre, originally known as the Falck & Beidek Store, exudes an atmosphere reminiscent of old Bangkok.

 It consists of two storeys with a three-storey tower at each end and wonderfully gabled porches.
 Vintage flair is added by a manually operated elevator.
-Not to be missed is the Ashwood Gallery, which features works ranging from 19th Century Burmese alabaster sculptures to Chinese and Japanese prints, and a branch of Chitralada shop, a project initiated by Her Majesty Queen Sirikit.
-Read More...
+Not to be missed is the Ashwood Gallery, which features works ranging from 19th Century Burmese alabaster sculptures to Chinese and Japanese prints, and a Read More...

 - Opening Hours: 10:30 - 18:30